-Given the apparent connection between the expansion in credit card debt and the rise in bankruptcy filings, it's useful to review how markets for credit cards have evolved in recent decades.
-My discussion here draws on Ausubel (1997), Evans and Schmalensee (1999), Moss and Johnson (1999), Peterson (2004), and Mann (2006).
-Until the 1960s, consumer credit generally took the form of mortgages or installment loans from banks or credit unions.
+Given the close connection between the expansion in credit card debt and the rise in bankruptcy filings, it's useful to review how markets for credit cards have evolved in recent decades.8 Until the 1960s, consumer credit generally took the form of mortgages or installment loans from banks or credit unions.
 Obtaining a loan required going through a face-to-face application procedure with a bank or credit union employee, explaining the purpose of the loan, and demonstrating ability to repay.
-Because of the costly application procedure and the potential embarrassment of being turned down, these loans were generally small and went only to the most credit-worthy customers.4 This pattern began to change with the introduction of credit cards in 1966, since credit cards provided unsecured lines of credit that consumers could use at any time for any purpose.
+Because of the costly application procedure and the potential embarrassment of being turned down, these loans were generally small and went only to the most credit-worthy customers.
+Consumers also obtained installment loans from stores and car dealers to purchase durable goods and cars.9 This pattern began to change with the introduction of credit cards in 1966, since credit cards provided unsecured lines of credit that consumers could use at any time for any purpose.
 The earliest credit cards were issued by banks where consumers had their checking or savings accounts.
-Because most states had usury laws that limited maximum interest rates, banks offered credit cards only to the most creditworthy consumers and card use therefore grew only slowly.
+Because most states had usury laws that limited maximum interest rates, lenders offered credit cards only to the most creditworthy consumers and card use therefore grew only slowly.
 But after the Marquette decision in 1978, credit card issuers could charge higher interest rates and they expanded in states where low interest rate limits had previously made lending unprofitable.